DreamLineLove/CS-1104/README.md

 # Welcome to CS-1104!

 In this repository, you will find:
 - programs, assignments, and powerpoints (**submitted**)
-- code I wrote in my free time (**experimental**)
+- code I wrote in my free time (**experimental**) and
-- select **exam** programs
+- select **exam** programs.

-I explored some basic aspects of computer science using C++, like data structures and algorithms, pointers in memory and building basic CLI programs, and gained valuable basic programming experience along the way.
+I explored some basic aspects of computer science using C++ like
+- data structures and algorithms
+- pointers in memory and
+- building basic CLI programs
+and gained valuable basic programming experience along the way.

 # Requirements
 - You should have **git** <a href="http://git-scm.com">installed</a> in order to clone the repo.